zenml-io/zenml/docs/book/deploying-zenml/zenml-cloud/zenml-cloud.md

 ## Key features

 ZenML Cloud is a Software-as-a-Service (SaaS) platform that enhances the functionalities of the open-source ZenML product.
 It equips you with a centralized interface to seamlessly launch and manage ZenML server instances.
-While it remains rooted in the robust open-source offering, ZenML Cloud offers added features designed to optimize your machine learning workflow.
+While it remains rooted in the robust open-source offering, ZenML Cloud offers extra features designed to optimize your machine learning workflow.

 ### Managed ZenML Server (Multi-tenancy)